UMInteractive/CVJ341/README.md

-# Hello.
-These are the files for CVJ 341 Web Design at the University of Miami
+# CVJ 341 Web Design at the University of Miami
 ======

 Authors: